-According to Google, over six million businesses are currently using Google Workspace.
+According to Google, over six million businesses globally are currently using Google Workspace.

-Many new businesses adopt Google Workspace.
+Many startups adopt Google Workspace.
 Often, the company founders grew up with consumer Gmail.
 They may have used Google Workspace for Education while in college.

-When a small businesses moves off of ISP (internet service provider) email, Google Workspace is often selected.
-An increasing number of enterprises have been adopting Google Workspace.
+When a small business moves off of ISP (internet service provider) email, Google Workspace is often selected.
+An increasing number of enterprises been adopted Google Workspace.